donkirkby/book-blender/docs/sources.md

 * [Luck] by Mark Twain
 * [Nyarlathotep] by H.P.
 Lovecraft
 * [The Talking-Out of Tarrington] by Saki

+Here are the sources for the shuffled pages puzzles:
+* [The Advocate's Wedding-Day] by Catherine Crowe
+* [The Owl's Ear] by Erckmann-Chatrian
+* [The Signal-Man] by Charles Dickens

 Header photo by [robfos], and puzzle book image in blog from [Wikimedia commons].
 Both licensed [CC-BY].